 It occurs in the Sydney region, as well as between the Putty and Broke districts and the Royal National Park.
 It extends south to around Nattai National Park / Picton, and is mostly confined to the Central Coast botanic subdivision.

 Bark is rough, grey or reddish brown, tessellated fibrous or flaky on the trunk and branches.
-Often trees look malnourished or diseased with some or a lot of dieback in some cases.
+Often trees have the appearance of looking malnourished or diseased with some or a lot of dieback in some cases.
 They are also often multi-trunked.

-Juvenile foliage / coppice regrowth is dull green to greyish/blue, elliptic leaves to 100 mm long and to 60 mm wide and petiolate.
+Eucalyptus spp. have simple and usually alternate adult leaves with juvenile leaves starting off opposite to alternate (disjunct).
+In this species, juvenile foliage / coppice regrowth is dull green to greyish/blue, to 100 mm long and to 60 mm wide and petiolate.

-Adult leaves are arranged alternately, the same shade of green to greyish/blue on both sides, lance-shaped to curved, to 130 mm long and to 20 mm wide, tapering to a petiole to about 20 mm long.
+Adult leaves are arranged alternately, the same shade of green to greyish/blue on both sides, lanceolate to falcate, to 130 mm long and to 20 mm wide, tapering to a petiole to about 20 mm long.